Interdynamic MP-9

-The Interdynamic MP-9 is a blowback-operated, fully automatic 9 mm caliber firearm, classified by BATF as a submachine gun.
+The Interdynamic MP-9 is a blowback-operated, fully automatic 9 mm caliber firearm, classified by the ATF as a submachine gun.
 It is made of inexpensive molded polymer and stamped steel parts.
-Ten-, 20-, 32-, 36- and 50-round magazines are available.
+10-, 20-, 32-, 36- and 50-round magazines are available.

 The MP-9 came from a design that a Swedish company Interdynamic AB of Stockholm had for a cheap submachine gun for military applications.
 Interdynamic was unable to drum up any interest among governments, and the subgun never entered production in Sweden.
-Unwilling to give up on the design, Interdynamic set up a U.S. subsidiary intended principally to market a semiautomatic version, named the KG-9 after the two principal partners, Kelgren and Garcia, to civilians.
-More about Kelgren and Garcia can be found under Intratec TEC-9.
+Unwilling to give up on the design, Interdynamic set up a U.S. subsidiary intended principally to market a semiautomatic version, named the KG-9 after the two principal partners, George Kellgren and Carlos Garcia, to civilians.
+More about Kellgren and Garcia can be found under Intratec.

 Interdynamic USA was forced by the ATF to redesign the KG-9 due to its ease of being converted to full auto.
 At the same time as a closed bolt being designed, per the BATF, the lower plastic receiver had to be retooled to place a metal serial number tag in the side as opposed to just stamping the serial number in the plastic magazine well.
 This version was named the KG-99 and it is this gun that was offered in an open bolt submachine gun configuration designated the MP-9.
 Placed side by side, the KG-99 and MP-9 upper and lower receivers are identical with the exception that the MP-9 has a bolt hold open slot milled in the upper and the tip of the muzzle has a compensation slot cut into it.
 Interdynamic produced a very small quantity of registered MP-9 submachine guns due to lack of demand by the general public.
 The MP-9 was made in two configurations, one with select fire capability and a collapsible stock (Interdynamic MP-9), and one that is fully automatic only with no stock (K-9).
 Production numbers are believed to be less than 50 total, perhaps as few as 24 in select-fire with the collapsible stock.
-More information on this type of gun can be found here under Intratec TEC-DC9.
+More information on this type of gun can be found under Intratec TEC-DC9.